sitiporn/DebiasNeuro-components/README.md

 ## dataset

- * bias models for all seed in /pred_data
- * main models just one seed
+ * all bias models in /pred_data  but main models just one seed

-    - many seed in /raid/can
+ * many seed in /raid/can

- * qqp for all seed in
+ * qqp for all seed in  /raid/can/nli_models/qqp_bias
-    - /raid/can/nli_models/qqp_bias

  * fever not found
     - run